What If We Just Can’t Seem To Lose The Weight?

 15) Find a coach.
 Videos and leaflets available at your veterinary hospital are of limited usefulness.
 They usually hawk some product on the shelf- a prescription only diet – a cookie vitamin mix with secret ingredients, etc. But weekly calls from a sympathetic and motivated vet tech with personalized advice can be considerably more helpful.
 Some veterinarians will reward their telephone coaches for a successful weight loss case.
 There are even veterinarians whose hospitals offer this for a fee.
 Just remember, there will come a time when you will have to maintain the program by yourself.
 A six-month weight loss program is of little or no value if you aren’t going to stick with it.
 Up-down weight changes can actually cause more harm than good.

-17) Puzzle feeders are good in reducing a pet’s total food consumed and discouraging boredom.
+17) Puzzle feeders are good at reducing a pet’s total food consumed and discouraging boredom.

 19) Your pets should never be completely full – it is unnatural for them to be and encourages a sedentary, sleepy lifestyle.